Integrated Marketing Communication

 How are the courses formatted and how long will it take to complete the curriculum?

-- There are two rounds of courses, each lasting eight weeks, in fall and spring semesters.
-Two rounds are offered in summer, each lasting six weeks.
+There are two rounds of courses in each semester, each lasting eight weeks, in fall and spring semesters.

-- Full-time students will generally take four courses in fall and spring (two in each round), and two courses in summer (one in each round).
+Full-time students will generally take four courses in fall (two classes in Fall Round 1 and two classes in Fall Round 2) and spring (two classes in Spring Round 1 and two classes in Spring Round 2), and two courses in summer

 - Full-time students starting in fall should be able to complete the program the following summer.

-- Part-time students starting in fall should be able to complete the program in two years.
+- Part-time students starting in fall or spring should be able to complete the program in two years.

 What type of support services are offered for students in the IMC program?